 Special needs charter school approved in ‘resource desert’ Clayton County

-The Clayton County school board approved a proposal on Monday to establish a charter school in the district focused on students with special needs, a decision several parents say will […]
+The Clayton County school board approved a proposal on Monday to establish a charter school in the district focused on […]

 Have you heard the (good) news about Atlanta Public Schools?